 John became that cool guy friend who didn’t mind cuddling while watching movies.
 I began to seriously date my college sweetheart and he fell hard and fast for a friend of mine.
 He dated my friend for the better part of a year and lost his virginity in the process.
 She dumped him for the “I need to find myself without you” excuse and there were rumors she cheated on him.
 I never substantiated those rumors.
 I still want to deck her for the way she carelessly tossed him aside.

 A very broken and depressed John spent the night bawling at my college apartment, trying to make sense of the devastation she had wrought in his life.
 I watched him progress through all the stages of grief in the following weeks.

 I got dumped by my serious boyfriend around the same time, with the same circumstances.
-We became each other’s comfort, which morphed into a “friends with benefits” relationship that went on and off for the next few years.
+We became each other’s comfort, which morphed into a very physical friendship that went on and off for the next few years.
 He made it quite clear we would never become more than friends and balked whenever I mentioned otherwise.

 The whole thing ended without fanfare.
 He kissed me good-bye, full on the mouth, as he did so many years ago backstage.
-I had made the decision to move 3 states away in effort to re-start my life.
+I had made the decision to move to North Carolina in effort to re-start my life.
 I met my husband soon thereafter.

 Over the years, we’ve lost touch.
 I sometimes wonder about John.
 What are his triumphs and struggles – his career, his life – as he’s nearly 40 now.
 Our paths may just cross again, if there is a rip in the time-space continuum.